 The AMF also coordinates network handovers between base stations – in other words, if you want to emulate subscriber mobility as part of behavioural testing, you need to be able to interact with the AMF via this interface.

-Both N1 and N2 are included in the Solver 5G test suite range, allowing effective emulation of test messages from emulated UE devices to be sent to the AMF.
-In this configuration, Solver acts as a gNodeB, so the validation is an essential step towards service verification.
+Both N1 and N2 are included in the Evolver 5G test suite range, allowing effective emulation of test messages from emulated UE devices to be sent to the AMF.
+In this configuration, Evolver acts as a gNodeB, so the validation is an essential step towards service verification.

 Individual test scenarios can be run but, crucially, mass testing is also possible, allowing the emulation of millions of subscribers – and ensuring the performance under realistic load levels can be undertaken.
 Because each can be configured with different criteria, fine-grained modelling can be achieve – ensuring that realistic traffic representing real subscribers in your network is used to emulate actual conditions.